ScottDeLuzio/featured-videos-for-genesis/readme.txt

 All other settings are the same as the Genesis Featured Posts widget.

-= I only have some posts with featued videos, can the widget display featured images too? =
+= I only have some posts with featured videos, can the widget display featured images too? =

 If you only have some posts with featured videos, you can also check the Show Featured Image box to allow a featured image to be displayed when there is no featured video.
 A featured image and featured video will not both display at the same time, so if your post has both, only the featured video will display.